-- A model y is derived from instances only, without output information. - The model reveals the organization and association of input data. - Techniques.
-Clustering, autoencoders, principal component analysis, self-organizing maps, ...
+- A model y is derived from vectors X only, without output information. - y reveals the organization and association of input data. - Techniques.
+Clustering, autoencoders, principal component analysis, ...
 The focus is on clustering here.

 What is clustering?

 • The grouping of a set of instances into a possibly but not necessarily predefined number of classes (aka clusters).